-- PRD must be curtailed once PJM has;

-- 0 -

--

-- -

--

-- o Declared a Performance Assessment Interval; and

-- The Real-time LMP at the applicable location meets or exceeds the price on the submitted PRD curve at which the load has committed to curtail.

-- Effective with the 2022/2023 Delivery Year and thereafter, PJM will issue an Emergency procedures notification to indicate when there is a Performance Assessment Interval so PRD providers know when they are required to reduce load. - During Emergency conditions, PJM will use Real-time data submitted by PRD Providers to determine the availability and actual response of PRD, per the rules for Load Management Operational Reporting.
+- PRD must be curtailed once PJM has; - o Prior to the 2022/2023 Deliver Year: - Declared and loaded Max Emergency Generation; or - Loaded emergency purchases; or - Initiated a voltage reduction; and - The real-time LMP at the applicable location meets or exceeds the price on the submitted PRD curve at which the load has committed to curtail. - o Effective with the 2022/2023 Delivery Year and thereafter: - Declared a Performance Assessment Interval; and - The Real-time LMP at the applicable location meets or exceeds the price on the submitted PRD curve at which the load has committed to curtail. - Prior to the 2022/2023 Delivery Year, PJM will issue an Emergency procedures notification to clearly indicate when PRD must be reduced to its committed value based on the Maximum Emergency Service Level (MESL), as follows: "At this time, PRD Providers are required to take all actions, including use of supervisory control if necessary, to reduce PRD down to the MESL". - Effective with the 2022/2023 Delivery Year and thereafter, PJM will issue an Emergency procedures notification to indicate when there is a Performance Assessment Interval so PRD providers know when they are required to reduce load. - During Emergency conditions, PJM will use Real-time data submitted by PRD Providers to determine the availability and actual response of PRD, per the rules for Load Management Operational Reporting.